MaramAlossaimi/MaramAlossaimi/content/Posters/Poster I/index.md

   url: uploads/17.pdf
 ---

-### Abstrac
+### Abstrac:

-A large class of Poisson algebras $A$ is a polynomial Poisson algebra in two variables $x$ and $y$ with coefficients in a polynomial Poisson algebra in one variable $t$.
-I classified class $A$, over an algebraic closure field $K$ with zero characteristic, by using Lemma (Oh, 2006).
-I concluded that there are three main cases, and each case has several subcases.
+A large class of Poisson algebras $A$ is the polynomial Poisson algebra in two variables $x$ and $y$ with coefficients in the polynomial Poisson algebra in one variable $t$.
+We classified class $A$, over an algebraic closure field $K$ with zero characteristic, by using Lemma [Oh, 2006](https://drive.google.com/file/d/19Zh_mbET4isNuD18_yLcDfK8jxk4iIEk/view?usp=sharing).
+We concluded that there are three main cases, and each case has several subcases.
-Then I have found the Poisson spectrum of $A$ in each case.
+Then we have found the Poisson spectrum of $A$ in each case.
 In this poster, I identify only the first case.

-### Events
+### Events:
 I participated by presenting my poster in several conferences and workshops as an example

 1. [The British Mathematical Colloquium (BMC) and the British Applied Mathematics Colloquium (BAMC)](https://sites.google.com/view/bmcbamc2021/home?authuser=0), 6 - 9 April 2021.